redhatdragon/BluePyroEngine/README.md

 licence and correct preperations.
-So if you wish to replace any module such as the graphics library or the physics engine (for optimizations related to your specific needs) it should be super easy to do if yo uread the specifications.
+So if you wish to replace any module such as the graphics library or the physics engine (for optimizations related to your specific needs) it should be super easy to do if you read the specifications.